klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.accounts.md

 Fee payers can sign a transaction with the transaction object or RLP encoded transaction (rawTransaction) as a parameter, without having to create a fee payer transaction format (object defines sendRawTransaction and feePayer).

-If the privateKay is not passed as a parameter to feePayerSignTransaction, the feePayerKey of the fee payer's account inside the caver-js in-memory wallet is used.
+If privateKay is not given, feePayerKey of the fee payer's account inside the caver-js in-memory wallet is used.

-feePayerSignTransaction works by keeping signatures or feePayerSignatures in the transaction passed as a parameter and appending the signatures of the fee payer.
+feePayerSignTransaction keeps the existing signatures/feePayerSignatures in the input transaction and appends the fee-payer signature(s) to it.

-See [Sending a Transaction with multiple signer](../getting-started.md#sending-a-transaction-with-multiple-signer) for how to combine the results of multiple users' signatures.
+See [Sending a Transaction with multiple signer](../getting-started.md#sending-a-transaction-with-multiple-signer) for how to combine multiple users' signatures into a single rawTransaction.

 **NOTE** `caver.klay.accounts.feePayerSignTransaction` is supported since caver-js [v1.2.0](https://www.npmjs.com/package/caver-js/v/1.2.0).